Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: The Axi-symmetric Flow with Swirl.

 Equations (\ref{eq:AxiSymmetricJ}) and (\ref{eq:AxiSymmetricw}) are complemented with the initial conditions:

 Lastly, the boundary conditions read

 and must be consistent with a finite energy solution.

-It should be remarked, that the question of existence or not of a solution exhibiting a finite-time singularity does not depend on the knowledge of $K(q,z, t)$, which probably it can be computed only numerically.
-See Appendix \ref{Sec:Mapping} for general considerations.
+It should be remarked, that the question of existence or not of a solution exhibiting a finite-time singularity does not depend on the knowledge of $K(q,z, t)$.
+The vertical velocity and the field $K(q,z, t)$ are both estimated later in Sec. \ref{Sec:VerticalSpeed}.